I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsidef/ns-iscsidef-_iscsi_targetmapping.md

 ## Members

-`FromPersistentLogin`

-A Boolean value that indicates whether the logon session is persistent.
-If this member is <b>TRUE</b>, the logon session is persistent and the system creates it automatically when the computer boots up.
-If this member is <b>FALSE</b>, the logon session is not persistent.

-`LUNCount`

-The number of LUNs that are associated with the remote target device.

-`LUNList`

-A <a href="..\iscsidef\ns-iscsidef-_iscsi_lunlist.md">ISCSI_LUNList</a> structure that holds a list of LUNs that are associated with the target device.

 `OSBus`

 The SCSI bus number (which is valid in the local operating system) that the remote target is mapped to.
 A value of 0xffffffff indicates that the miniport driver can associate any SCSI bus number with the target.